seqafrica/slurm-goodies/README.md

 When `LIST_FILE` is `-`, reads the list from stdin.
 Empty lines and comment lines (starting with `#`) are ignored.

-Any `SBATCH_OPTS` are passed on to `sbatch`, and override any `#SBATCH` directives in `JOB_FILE` (as with `sbatch`).
+Any `SBATCH_OPTS` are passed on to `sbatch`, and (as with Slurm's `sbatch`) override settings passed by `#SBATCH` directives in `JOB_FILE`.

 #### Example: single command-line

-This gzips (in parallel jobs across the cluster) all files in PWD:
+This gzips (in parallel jobs across the cluster) all `*.txt` files in PWD:

-    ls -Q * | sbatch-list - gzip
+    ls -Q *.txt | sbatch-list - gzip

-The `-Q` makes `ls` quote output, so file names with spaces work as well.
+The `-Q` makes `ls` quote output, so file names with spaces don't break.

-If you'd want to pass additional arguments to gzip, these need to be added to the command-line, e.g. like this:
+If you want to pass additional arguments to gzip, you'll need to insert these in the command-line, e.g. like this:

-    ls -Q * | sed 's/^/--best /' | sbatch-list - gzip
+    ls -Q *.txt | sed 's/^/--best /' | sbatch-list - gzip

-Note that it isIt is not possibly
+For most jobs, it will be more convenient to first create a list and a job file, as demonstrated in the next example.

 #### Example: list file and job file